 Unfortunately, online businesses don’t have as much visibility into how their customers are feeling about their company, but bad experiences can have a big impact on their bottom line: The Northridge Group found that 86% of consumers tell others about a negative experience with a brand.

 If a customer experiences a problem, an online company may not have a chance to make a correction before the customer decides to cut ties, or even expresses their anger by leaving negative feedback through a public review site or social media platform.
-In order to keep customer churn rates and the number of negative comments as low as possible, it’s important to be aware of the most common types of customer service-related complaints that angry customers have, and work proactively to make sure that your company isn’t falling short.
+In order to keep customer churn rates and the number of negative comments as low as possible, it’s important to be aware of the most common customer service complaints that angry customers have, and work proactively to make sure that your company isn’t falling short.

 While there are plenty of things an angry customer might take issue with—maybe you sent her the wrong sized dress, or her order hasn’t arrived within 3 days as promised—the data shows that what really puts customers off isn’t the problem itself; it’s how your company handles the situation.